If using a light with the Echo360 POD or Echo360 PRO appliance, see the section below for additional information.

 - The light color/flash pattern indicates the status of a capture currently occurring

 Strictly speaking, however, the Device Monitor is actually the software.
-It is a Windows-only application designed to work with the Delcom USB HID Visual Signal Indicator (the formal name of the light).
-The Device Monitor software provides communication between the light and the capture appliance (SCHD, Echo360 PRO, Echo360 POD or a CCAP installation).
+It is a Windows-only application designed to work with the Delcom USB HID Visual Signal Indicator and the Kuando Busylight UC Alpha and UC Omega lights.
+The Device Monitor software provides communication between the light and the capture appliance (SCHD, Echo360 PRO, Echo360 POD, CCAP or Universal Capture installation).

 The Device Monitor lights are small lights that attach via USB port to a classroom PC.
 The Delcom USB Visual Signal Indicator is available from Delcom Products, product number 904007-SB.
 The Kuando Busylights are available from the Busylight store.

 You can download the Device Monitor software from the Echo360 Downloads page (Settings icon > Downloads) if you are an Echo360 Administrator.